 What is a Pre-recorded Interview?

-In simple terms, a pre-recorded interview is a video of a person asking you a series of pre-determined interview questions.
 You will record your answers using your webcam or camera on your device.
-The system will allow a short time to think of your answer and then you will have a set time to record your answer usually up to 2 minutes.
+The system will allow a short time to think of your answer and then you will have a set time to record your answer generally up to 2 minutes.
 You will not be able to repeat or go back to re-record an answer.

 These pre-recorded interviews are used as a screening tool.
 Once you have completed your recording, the employers will review your responses and decide whether to take you to the next stage which may be a live video interview.